How to Calculate Break-Even Point: Step-by-Step

 Pricing has a more dramatic effect on break-even than most people realize.
 If our bakery raises prices by 10% to $6.05 per loaf:

 A 10% price increase cuts the break-even point by 14%.
-That's leverage.
+That's the outsized impact of pricing.
 Now compare to a 10% reduction in variable costs (to $1.80):

 Pricing usually moves the needle more than cost-cutting.
-That's not always actionable — your market sets limits — but it's worth running the numbers before assuming cost reduction is the only path.
+That's not always actionable, your market sets limits, but it's worth running the numbers before assuming cost reduction is the only path.
 Read more in our guide on [how pricing strategy affects your break-even point](/blog/pricing-strategy-break-even).

 Multi-Product Break-Even Analysis